devsnippet/PHPResqueBundle/README.markdown

 ### Status ###

-  php-resque can us check a job status.
+  php-resque enable us to check a job status.
 In PHPResqueBundle this can be done by:

         $ php app/console resque:status 50b0568a3057c4d80641dcee6de7cca9